-Vision 20/20 awarded a FEMA Fire Prevention and Safety Grant to Expand the Adoption of Community Risk Reduction in the Fire Service with FEMA Fire Prevention and Safety Grant Award
+Vision 20/20 will Expand the Adoption of Community Risk Reduction in the Fire Service with FEMA Fire Prevention and Safety Grant Award

 Vision 20/20 is a collaboration project of the Institution of Fire Engineers – USA Branch and is guided by a Steering Committee of national fire safety advocate organizations working with a network of experts and leaders from across the country.
 It focuses on addressing the gaps in fire prevention and promoting Community Risk Reduction by developing free tools and resources, and fostering an exchange of ideas about best practices.
 More information can be found at www.StrategicFire.org and on Twitter and Facebook @strategicfire.